Kortemme-Lab/sequence-tolerance/protocols/backrub_seqtol/README.rst

 The backrub_seqtol.py script takes the following options which can be specified either directly on the command line or via environment variables (but not currently both):
  - pdb_path (PDB_PATH environment variable).
 Required option.
 This specifies the input PDB structure;
  - iteration (SGE_TASK_ID environment variable).
 Optional, defaults to 1.
 The script should be run multiple times (*e.g.* 20) to create enough data for analysis.
-This option should be a unique integer specificying the run number (*e.g.* an integer between 1 and 20);
+This option should be a unique integer specifying the run number (*e.g.* an integer between 1 and 20);
  - input_path (INPUT_PATH environment variable).
 Optional, defaults to the directory containing pdb_path;
  - "test_mode".
 Optional.
 This sets test parameters in the script to test whether the benchmark is configured correctly.
 See above for more details.